 To be eligible for Chapter 7 bankruptcy in Northeast Philadelphia, you must pass a means test.
 Our lawyers can assess your income and finances to see if you qualify to file for Chapter 7 bankruptcy.
 If so, our attorneys can help you discharge debts within a matter of months.

 Chapter 13 Bankruptcy

-Chapter 13 bankruptcy allows a debtor to negotiate with their creditors to reorganize their debt.
+Chapter 13 bankruptcy allows a debtor to negotiate with their creditors to reorganize their debt in Northeast Philadelphia.
 The goal of reorganizing their debt is to consolidate their debts into a single monthly payment that will have a lower interest rate than their current debts.

-The repayment plan gives a debtor five years to pay off their money owed to creditors.
+The repayment plan gives a debtor a maximum of five years to pay off their money owed to creditors.
 However, in some circumstances, the court may permit the debtor to enter into a three-year repayment plan.

 One of the biggest advantages of filing for bankruptcy is that a debtor can save their home from foreclosure.
 While the debtor will still have to continue paying their mortgage, they may have lower payments.

-Another benefit provided by filing for any type of bankruptcy is the automatic stay.
-The automatic stay prevents creditors from contacting you to collect their debts while the bankruptcy proceedings are still pending.
+Remember, another benefit provided by filing for any type of bankruptcy is an automatic stay.
+An automatic stay prevents creditors from contacting you to collect their debts while the bankruptcy proceedings are still pending.
 This will give a debtor time to focus on their bankruptcy filing.

 It is important to note that whether you file for Chapter 7 or Chapter 13 bankruptcy, a creditor may contest whether your financial situation is dire enough to support a bankruptcy claim.

 Protecting Your Assets from Liquidation During Bankruptcy in Northeast Philadelphia